 Have you ever encountered third-party vendors while shopping on Amazon?
-Contrary to popular belief, these aren't all major retailers with huge distribution - these are 3rd party vendor's selling on Amazon using FBA.
+Contrary to popular belief, these aren't all major retailers with huge distribution - these are 3rd party vendor's selling on Amazon using FBA fulfillment.

 It turns out that it's possible for anybody to register as an Amazon seller and list products on the site.
 Furthermore, third-party vendors are often selected as the top search result when Amazon's own inventory runs dry for a given product.
 If you build it, they will come.

 It's not hard to register as a Fulfillment By Amazon (FBA) seller.
-After that, you're only a few steps away from your first sale.
-Here's how to make it happen.
+After that, you're only a few steps away from your first sale and a money making Amazon Business.
+Here's how to sell on Amazon.

 There are two options for Amazon Seller accounts:

-To be frank, anybody who is serious about making money on Amazon should go straight for the pro account.
+To be frank, anybody who is serious about making money on Amazon should go straight for the pro account when selling on Amazon.